jacob-adams/message-result-client/README.md

 ### Description:
 This Visual Studio solution contains two client applications that show how to interact with the JustWare MessageResult business rule.
 There is a server project as well that can be used to test the clients if you would like to test it without the business rule.

 The messaging that is used is based on a Nuget library called NetMQ.
 [NetMQ](https://github.com/zeromq/netmq) is a C# port of the popular [ØMQ](http://zeromq.org) library.
 The business rule and client application use a publish-subscribe model to pass messages.
 When the MessageResult business rule runs, it publishes a message with a specific topic.
 The client application subscribes to the same topic so that it can receive messages sent with that topic.
-The client in this applications uses an empty string for the topic so that it receives all messages published to the endpoint.
+The clients in this solution use an empty string for the topic so that they receive all messages published to the endpoint.

 ### Project: Client